-As a composer he started his education with the Karlsruhe opera’s director Mr. J. Mª Cervera Collado and with nowadays Zarzuela’s theater director Mr. Cristóbal Soler.
+As a composer he started his education with the Karlsruhe opera’s conductor Mr. J. Mª Cervera Collado and also with Mr. Cristóbal Soler (conductor of La Zarzuela’s Theater 2010-2015).
 But the training that most impregnated him was the acquired under the teachings of the great Romanian composer and director Marian Didu.

 He studied jazz harmony and composition with Daniel Flors, while also attended to other jazz seminars with John Salmon, Ramón Cardo, Joan Soler, Santi Navalón and Pat Metheny.